 MORE ABOUT ME

 I love to program.
 I have been writing code since I was twelve years old and getting paid for it since I was fifteen.
 A day in which I do not write code is a bad day for me.
-This means I have over thirty five (35) years of real world programming experience under my belt which I bring to bear on my every day work.
+This means I have over thirty seven (37) years of real world programming experience under my belt which I bring to bear on my every day work.
 Additionally, I am crazy passionate about the technology I work with and actively strive to keep myself informed about the latest trends, changes, and next big thing in my field.
-I participate in communities like Github, JSConf, Reddit, and Twitter reading all the latest articles and happily offering advice and commentary to anyone whom wants to listen.
+I participate in local and national communities like Github, JSConf, Meetup, Reddit, and Twitter reading all the latest articles and happily offering advice and commentary to anyone whom wants to listen.

 WHAT DO I KNOW